Deploy the Fiori App to Cloud Foundry

 - Step 4

-Now it’s time to embed the app in a full SAP Fiori Launchpad environment:
+Now it’s time to embed the app in the SAP Build Work Zone, standard edition:

-- Open the admin UI of the SAP Launchpad service
+- Open the admin UI of the SAP Build Work Zone, standard edition

 - Access the Content Provider menu.
-You should now see the following screen and hit the refresh button to synchronize the Launchpad with HTML5 application repository.
+You should now see the following screen and hit the refresh button to synchronize the Site Manger with the HTML5 application repository.

 Open the Content Manager menu and click on the tab Content Explorer and select the tile that says HTML5 Apps.